Exploring Royal Enfield's stunning V-twin Concept KX

 The modern swooping girder fork with integrated headlight and nacelle is the perfect reimagining of the front end on the classic machine.
 The pancake style exhaust, single seat unit and flat tank also faithfully modernise the original KX, while Enfield’s job of hiding all the electronics is a masterstoke.

-Even the airbox is part of the frame, with the engine taking the stain as a stressed member.
+Even the airbox is part of the frame, with the engine taking the strain as a stressed member.
 In what is believed to be a world first, the Concept KX also has a single-sided softail rear-end.
-Officially, Royal Enfield say that the Concept KX is not destined for production but there are far too many completely resolved details for us to believe that’s true.
-Give it 12 months and you might see the real thing rumbling into a showroom near you.